Dith Pran: Early life

-Dith was born in Siem Reap, Cambodia near Angkor Wat.
+Dith was born in Siem Reap, Cambodia.
 His father worked as a public works official.
 He learned French at school and taught himself English.

 The United States Army hired him as a translator but after his ties with the United States were severed, Dith worked with a British film crew for the film Lord Jim and then as a hotel receptionist.

 Cambodian genocide

-In 1975, Dith and The New York Times reporter Sydney Schanberg stayed behind in Cambodia to cover the fall of the capital Phnom Penh to the Communist Khmer Rouge.
-Schanberg and other foreign reporters were allowed to leave the country, but Pran was not.
+In 1975, Dith and New York Times reporter Sydney Schanberg stayed behind in Cambodia to cover the fall of the capital Phnom Penh to the Communist Khmer Rouge.
+Schanberg and other foreign reporters were allowed to leave the country, but Dith was not.
 Due to the persecution of intellectuals during the genocide, he hid the fact that he was educated or that he knew Americans, and pretended that he had been a taxi driver.
-When Cambodians were forced to work in labour camps, Dith had to endure four years of starvation and torture before Vietnam overthrew the Khmer Rouge on 7 January 1979.
+When Cambodians were forced to work in labour camps, Dith had to endure four years of starvation and torture before Vietnam overthrew the Khmer Rouge on January 7, 1979.
 He coined the phrase "killing fields" to refer to the clusters of corpses and skeletal remains of victims he encountered during his 40 mi escape.
 His three brothers and one sister were killed in Cambodia.

-Dith travelled back to Siem Reap where he learned that 50 members of his family had died.
-The Vietnamese had made him village chief but he feared they would discover his U.S. ties and he escaped to Thailand on 3 October 1979.
+Dith returned to Siem Reap where he learned that 50 members of his family had died.
+The Vietnamese had made him village chief, but he feared they would discover his US ties, and he escaped to Thailand on October 3, 1979.

 Career in the United States

-After Schanberg learned that Dith had made it to Thailand, Schanberg flew halfway around the world, and they had a joyful reunion there.
+After Schanberg learned that Dith had made it to Thailand, he flew halfway around the world, and they had a joyful reunion there.
 Schanberg brought Dith back to the United States to reunite him with his family, and in 1980 Dith joined his paper, The New York Times, where he worked as a photojournalist.
 He gained worldwide recognition after the 1984 release of the film The Killing Fields about his experiences under the Khmer Rouge.
-He was portrayed in the film by first-time actor and fellow victim of the Khmer Rouge regime Haing S. Ngor (1940–1996), who won an Academy Award for Best Supporting Actor for his performance.
-He campaigned for recognition of the Cambodian genocide victims, especially as founder and president of the Dith Pran Holocaust Awareness Project.
+He was portrayed in the film by first-time actor and fellow survivor Haing S. Ngor (1940–1996), who won an Academy Award for Best Supporting Actor for his performance.
 He was a recipient of an Ellis Island Medal of Honor in 1998 and the Award of Excellence of the International Center.

+Dith campaigned for recognition of the Cambodian genocide victims, especially as founder and president of the Dith Pran Holocaust Awareness Project.
+The organization was founded in 1994.
+In addition to its main mission, it keeps photographic records to help Cambodians who are searching for missing family members.
+Dith Pran headed the organization until his death in 2008, when his widow Kim DePaul assumed that position.